 Memorial Day will be cooler but still well above average with highs in the middle 80s expected.
 We will also have chances for showers and storms throughout the day, but mainly toward the afternoon and evening.
 Again, there will be a threat for strong to severe storms to develop.
 With Memorial Day being such a popular day for outdoor activities, make sure to keep an eye to the sky and download out News 2 Weather App to stay up to date.

 Beyond the holiday weekend, Tuesday will be a bit cooler but still above average.
 Look for low 80s with partly cloudy skies.
 Afternoon showers and storms will again be a possibility late Tuesday.
 The rest of the week looks mainly sunny with a few small rain chances scattered throughout.
 Temperatures begin heating right back up as we head into next weekend.

 MEMORIAL DAY: Partly sunny with highs in the mid to upper 80s.
 Isolated afternoon showers and storms possible.

 TUESDAY: Partly cloudy and cooler.
 Chance for afternoon showers and storms.
 Highs in the lower 80s.

-WEDNESDAY: Mostly sunny and continued seasonable.
-Highs in the mid-upper 30s.
+WEDNESDAY: Sunny and warm.
+Highs in the middle 80s.